Joseph Glimco: Later life and death

 Glimco's authority within the Teamsters suffered a significant blow after the second election loss.
 Teamsters President Jimmy Hoffa considered removing him as Local 777 president.
 But although Glimco remained president of Local 777, his power within the Teamsters and the Chicago Outfit was broken and he largely dropped from public sight after 1965.
 Nevertheless, he still remained involved with the Chicago Outfit.
 In 1970, Senator John McClellan sponsored and the Congress passed the Organized Crime Control Act, a law crafted partly in response to the difficulty law enforcement officials had in breaking Glimco's hold on the Chicago taxi drivers' union.
 Glimco made a rare public appearance in 1972 when he attended the funeral of Paul Ricca.

 Glimco's legal troubles dogged him until his death.
 The lawsuits over the misuse of Local 777's pension and welfare fund did not end until June 1977, making it one of the longest-running lawsuits in Chicago court history.
 The final charges against him came in 1989.
 In March 1989, the Teamsters settled a long-running labor racketeering lawsuit brought by the U.S. Department of Justice and agreed to be supervised by an Independent Review Board (IRB) and staff of monitors in order to avoid being taken over by the federal government.
 In December 1989, one of the federal monitors sought to remove Glimco from the union due to his lengthy and ongoing involvement with organized crime.

 These charges against Glimco were still pending when he died at MacNeal Hospital in Berwyn, Illinois on April 28, 1991.
 Glimco is buried in Queen of Heaven Cemetery, Hillside, Illinois.

 His wife survived him and died in 1999.
-His grandson, James Glimco, is the President of Local 777 since 1990s.